+under 42 CFR §435.121

+Specify:

-0 Optional state supplement standard
+Optional state suppleme ent standard

-0 Medically needy income standard
+Medically needy income e standard

-0 The following dollar amount:
+The following dollar am iount:

 Specify dollar amount: If this amount changes, this item will be revised.

-0 The amount is determined using the following formula:
+The amount is determin ned using the following formula:

 Specify:

-iii.
-All owan ce for the family (select one):

-Applicable (see instructions)
+Not Applicable (see instructions)

-0 OC need standard
+AFDC need standard

-0 lically needy income standard
+Medically needy income standard

-• The following dollar amount:
+The following dollar amount:

-Spe cify dollar amount: 0 The amount specified cannot exceed the higher of the need standard for a

-- ily of the same size used to determine eligibility under the State's approved AFDC plan or the medically

-dy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount

-nges, this item will be revised.
+Specify dollar amount: 0 The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount changes, this item will be revised.

-0 The amount is determined using the following formula:
+The amount is determined using the following formula:

-Spec cify:

-1

-0 Oth er

-Spec

-iv Am ount s for incurred medical or remedial care expenses not subject to payment by a third party, specified
+iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:

-FR 435.726:

 a.
-H ealth insurance premiums, deductibles and co-insurance charges
+Health insurance premiums, deductibles and co-insurance charges b.
+Necessary medical or remedial care expenses recognized under state law but not covered under the state's

-b.
-N lecessary medical or remedial care expenses recognized under state law but not covered under the state's ledicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
+Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Sel ect on e:

-0 Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, applicable must be selected.
+Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.

-• state does not establish reasonable limits.
+The state does not establish reasonable limits.

-0 state establishes the following reasonable limits
+The state establishes the following reasonable limits

-Spec

-Spec -27.

-Participant Access and Eligibility : Post-Eligibility Treatment of Income (4 of 7) B-5 : Post-Eligibility Treatment of Income (4 of 7) ote: The followin g selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
-Post-Eligi pility Treatment of Income Using Spousal Impoverishment Rules contribution the individual needs allow ses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the n of a participant with a community spouse toward the cost of home and community-based care if it determinual's eligibility under §1924 of the Act.
-There is deducted from the participant's monthly income a personal vance (as specified below), a community spouse's allowance and a family allowance as specified in the state Plan.
-The state must also protect amounts for incurred expenses for medical or remedial care (as specified i.
-All owance for the personal needs of the waiver participant (sea lect one): 0 SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons 0 A percentage of the Federal poverty level Specify percentage: 0 The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised 0 The following formula is used to determine the needs allowance: Specify formula: 0 Other Specify: ii.
-If t he allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.
-Sel ect one: • Allowance is the same • • Allowance is the same Allowance is different.
+Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

+d.
+Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules

+The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
+There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
+The state must also protect amounts for incurred expenses for medical or remedial care (as specified below).

+i.
+Allowance for the personal needs of the waiver participant

+(se elect one):

+SSI standard

+Optional state supplement standard

+Medically needy income standard The special income level for institutionalized persons

+Specify percentage:

+The following dollar amount:

+Specify dollar amount: If this amount changes, this item will be revised

+The following formula is used to determine the needs allowance:

+Specify formula:

+ii.
+If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

+Allowance is the same

+Allowance is different.